robertf224/SantaSwap/README.md

 Description
 -----------

 The application is written in python using the Flask framework, and can be found live [here](http://fidler.io/SantaSwap/).
-Note: this will only work with verified numbers if deployed with a Twilio trial account.
-Also, if deployed with a full account, it would make sense to do rate-limiting.

 Changes
 -------